 About the US-China Business Council

-USCBC's mission is to expand the US-China commercial relationship to the benefit of its membership and, more broadly, the US economy.
-It favors constructive engagement with China to eliminate trade and investment barriers and develop a rules-based commercial environment that is predictable and transparent.
+Our mission is to expand the US-China commercial relationship.
+We pursue results-oriented engagement with both governments to eliminate trade and investment barriers and develop a rules-based, predictable, and transparent commercial environment.

 - Advocacy.
 Historically, USCBC has served as one of the primary avenues for the US business community to engage with senior government officials on commercial policy.
 We regularly engage with the US executive and legislative branches, as well as with central- and provincial-level officials in China.

 - Analysis.
 Our analysts track all issues affecting US-China trade.
 We regularly share our latest insights with members, host more than 100 exclusive events annually, and facilitate multiple issue-specific working groups.

 - Education.
 Leveraging our policy and industry expertise, we educate policymakers and stakeholders on the tangible benefits of US-China trade and the impacts of government policies on American businesses and the US and Chinese economies.

 - Meetings and events.
 We provide in-depth programming for USCBC members to hear from our experts and others to better understand and navigate the unique complexities of doing business in China.